 PQQ, as you may recall is a beneficial antioxidant.
 PQQ benefits may be short-lived because it stays in our body for only about 24 hours.
 That is why daily supplementation may be beneficial.

 While research is early, it poses no known health risks and is found naturally in foods.
-You can find a good PQQ supplement here.

 Mitochondrial support supplements can also include both PQQ and coenzyme Q10.
-You can find one here.

 N-acetylcysteine is an amino acid supplement that is able to reduce toxins in the body by increasing the antioxidant glutathione in the body.
 It also may reduce the damage that occurs within the mitochondria due to toxins as well.
-A GMP certified and inexpensive form of N-acetylcysteine is available here.

 Putting it All Together

-You can gain body energy and mitochondrial health with any one of these steps I mentioned above.
+You can gain body energy and mitochondrial health with any one of the steps I mentioned above.
 However, you may do better if you incorporate multiple strategies to help your mitochondria regenerate and flourish.
 As I approach 45, I feel like I have better, more sustained energy than I did at age 25.